 Any financial or liquidity problems of the Company's parent companies could cause serious disruption to the Company's business and have a material adverse effect on the Company's business and results of operations.
-A failure by Charter Holdings, CCH I Holdings, LLC ("CIH"), CCH I, or CCH II to satisfy their debt payment obligations or a bankruptcy filing with respect to Charter Holdings, CIH, CCH I, or CCH II would give the lenders under the Company's credit facilities the right to accelerate the payment obligations under these facilities.
+A failure by Charter Holdings, CCH I Holdings, LLC ("CIH"), or CCH I to satisfy their debt payment obligations or a bankruptcy filing with respect to Charter Holdings, CIH, or CCH I would give the lenders under the Company's credit facilities the right to accelerate the payment obligations under these facilities.
 Any such acceleration would be a default under the indenture governing the Company's notes.
-On a consolidated basis, the Company's parent companies have a significant level of debt, which, including the Company's debt, totaled approximately \$19.1 billion as of December 31, 2006, as discussed below.
+On a consolidated basis, the Company's parent companies have a significant level of debt, which, including the Company's edbt, totaled approximately \$19.1\$ billion as of December 31, 2006, as discussed below.